ceedee666/opensap_python_intro/exercises/test_files/HOWTO_tests.md

 - test the standard output of a user program

-# File names for exercises in CodeOcean
+# Naming schemes for exercises in CodeOcean

-Rules for file names:
+## Rules for file names:

 | Filename              | Role Name (CodeOcean)    | Description                                    |
 | --------------------- | ------------------------ | ---------------------------------------------- |